Ramenki (Moscow Metro)

 Ramenki (Раменки) is a station on the Kalininsko-Solntsevskaya Line of the Moscow Metro.
-It opened on March 16, 2017. as part of the line's current southwestward extension from Park Pobedy.
-It served as the western terminus of the line, until 2018 with the opening of the extension to Rasskazovka.
-Tunnelling between the station and that preceding it and following it, Lomonosovsky Prospekt and Michurinsky Prospekt, started in 2013.
+It opened on 16 March 2017 as part of the line's southwestward extension from Park Pobedy.
+Until 2018, with the opening of the extension to Rasskazovka, Ramenki served as the western terminus of the line.
+Tunnelling between the station and those preceding it and following it, Lomonosovsky Prospekt and Michurinsky Prospekt, began in 2013.

 History

 Ramenki station was mentioned for the first time in 1965, when the Solntsevsky radius project was introduced, which at that time was supposed to be a continuation of the Arbat-Pokrovskaya line from the Kievskaya station.
 However, even the general scheme from 1938 for the development of the Moscow metro includes a promise for a Frunzensky radius station, designated approximately at the same location.

 The station was provided for by the project of prolongation in Solntsevo of the Arbat-Pokrovskaya line from the station "Park Pobedy", developed by the institute "Metrogiprotrans" in the early 1990s.
 In the variant of the line trace along Minskaya street and Michurinsky avenue it was offered at the intersection with Vinnytsia street, and according to the variant of the tracing through the Matveyevsky station it was to be shifted 200 meters to the south-west.
 In both cases, Ramenki station was offered a shallow location.
 For the option of building a high-speed line Mytischi-Solntsevo of the chord line passing through the projected third station "Victory Park" (perpendicular to the two constructed) and facing the axis of Michurinsky Prospekt, the station in Ramenki was excluded in order to increase the speed characteristics.

-The Solntsevskogo radius project of the mid-2000 is based on the first of these options, to name the station at the same time offered "Vinnitsa Street".
+The Solntsevskogo radius project of the mid-2000s was based on the first of these options, to name the station at the same time offered "Vinnitsa Street".
 According to the Kalinin-Solntsevskaya 2011 project, currently being implemented, the station under the name "Ramenki" is located under the lawn between the passing parts of Michurinsky Prospekt near Vinnitsa Street.

-In the fourth quarter of 2011, they fenced the construction site and construction began in April 2012.
+The construction site was fenced in the fourth quarter of 2011, and construction began in April 2012.